VlachosGroup/PythonGroupAdditivity/README.md

 # Group Additivity
 Python package for group additivity scheme use.
-Currently, Benson's GA scheme is employed.
+Currently, Benson's GA scheme and Salciccioli et al 2012 scheme is employed.
+See Wiki page for more info.

 **Required Packages**
 - RDkit (http://www.rdkit.org/)